nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [Jump to top](#fluffle-user-guide)

 #### Adding names from name database: `add name`
-You can add a name to the list of names currently stored in the names database.
+Adds a name to the list of names currently stored in the names database.
 Format: `add name NAME`

 Example usages: